adi-sharma14/aro-cluster-deployment/README.md

     * Create account with business email
     * Download the pull secrets and store it under `Variables` within terraform cloud workspace as `aro_pull_secret`

+7. Terraform Cloud account and configuration

+    * Set-up new workspace `arctiq_mission` and SCM [Repo](https://github.com/adi-sharma14/aro-cluster-deployment.git) path in Terraform cloud free account (business account for production setup)
+    * Create sensitive variables in Terraform cloud workspace.
+Complete variable list can be referred [HERE](https://github.com/adi-sharma14/aro-cluster-deployment/blob/main/vars_workspace.auto.tfvars)

 ### How to perform the changes
-1. Set-up new workspace `arctiq_mission` and SCM [Repo](https://github.com/adi-sharma14/arctiq_mission) path in Terraform cloud free account (business account for production setup)
-2. Create sensitive variables in Terraform cloud workspace.
-Other variables can be referred [HERE](https://github.com/adi-sharma14/arctiq_mission/blob/main/vars_workspace.auto.tfvars).
-3. Go to the workspace --> Click  `Actions` --> click `Start new plan`
+1. Login to Terraform cloud, go to the workspace `arctiq_mission` --> Click  `Actions` --> click `Start new plan`
-4. Review the plan carefully and Click `Confirm and Apply`
+2. Review the plan carefully and Click `Confirm and Apply`

+On SUCCESSFUL run, ARO cluster should be ready.

 ### How to access the cluster